yashdv/Hierarchical-topic-detection/README.md

 Hierarchical-topic-detection
 ============================

-Group documents in a hierarchy of clusters.
+Group documents in a hierarchy of clusters and extract topics from those clusters.

 Compile and Run
 _______________________________